tolmachev-mikhail/fastapi_sandbox/README.md

 # FASTAPI Sandbox Project

-This repo stores sandbox application build on base of fastapi tutorial
+This repo stores sandbox application build on base of fastapi tutorial.
+Project will provide API for diagnostic laboratory

 # Dependencies